 How do I pick up my diapers?

 If you are already enrolled in our diaper program, all diaper pick-ups are on Wednesdays between 12pm and 7pm ET.
-On the scheduled day of your pick-up, please follow these steps to reduce the risk of infection between clients and staff:
+On the scheduled day of your pick-up, please follow these steps:

 - When you arrive at 1014 S Walnut Street in Bloomington, please come to the back parking lot behind the building.
 Ring the video doorbell (at the bottom of the steps) to let us know you’re here.
 We will ask you who you’re picking up supplies for.
 Just let us know the adult’s name on the order, and we’ll bring your supplies right out to the bottom of the stairs for you.